aakashr02/ChatApplication/README.md

 In this approach, multiple clients are served simultaneously - a new child process is created for every new client.
 The clients wait in the queue and are removed if the timeout is reached.

+## Files and Description
+**server.h** - Contains the declarations for the functions and data that are common to the 3 approaches.

+**server.c** - Contains the implementation and logic for the function declarations in server.h

+**iterative_server.c** - Contains the main method, socket creation for the server and invokes methods to handle multiple clients iteratively.

+**forking_server.c** - Contains the main method, socket creation for the server and invokes methods to handle multiple clients using forking technique.

+**multithreaded_server.c** - Contains the main method, socket creation for the server and invokes methods to handle multiple clients using multithreading.

+**client.c** - Contains client side logic for socket creation and connection, sending and receiving messages.

+**name.txt** - Holds the name of the server

 ## Performance before and after Logging (Disk IO)
 The performance of the servers before and after logging is as follows -